BrandtRobin/HomeNode/README.md

 * Install nodejs modules with npm install
 * Start the server with nodemon server.js
 * Access the server on localhost:8888
+* The user starting server.js need to be able to run sudo without password in /etc/sudoers"

+0.0.2
+ * Groups!
+ * Automated on/off on selected group.

 0.0.1
  * Functionality tested with a basic tellstick device (not duo or net).